bradleyeckert/hermes/docs/hermes.md

 `hermes` achieves its small footprint by not trying to copy the SSL/TLS usage model that was made for the Internet.
 The usage model is closer to that of NFT cards like Mifare DESFire: many cards, few readers.
 A Mifare card reader is expected to have network connectivity so it can get the required key from a server if it doesn't already have it.
 Likewise, one of the devices using Hermes is assumed to have an Internet connection for getting the required keys from a remote server or internal key vault.
 In other words, `hermes` uses a closed ecosystem.

 Manufacturers already operate a closed ecosystem for their products. `hermes` is meant more for manufacturers who need a UART to securely access their systems remotely or in the field.
 A secure channel facilitates update pushing, which is another emerging cybersecurity requirement.
-There is no need for highly complex encryption schemes that have more ways to go wrong.
+Pre-shared keys keep things simple.

-In particular, the PKE used in SSL/TLS requires a X.509 certificate.
+The PKE used in SSL/TLS requires a X.509 certificate.
 An embedded system without Internet access would need a root certificate.
 A private root certificate can be considered similar to a master key because it acts as the foundational trust element within a private certificate authority (CA), essentially "signing" and validating all other certificates issued within that system, making it the key component for establishing trust within that closed network, just like a master key unlocks multiple doors in a building; its security is crucial as compromising it could compromise the entire trust structure within that private network.
 The discovery of the root certificate in one device would compromise all devices.

+The use of a "pinned key" (public key baked into the firmware) would move custody of the master (private) key to the server.
+If the server can be trusted with a master key, PKE is okay.
+But then if the system is two devices connected by a UART, a master key is hidden in one of the devices unless it has Internet.
+In that case, key management still falls onto a host so `hermes` does not implement PKE.

 Without PKE, there is no spoofing.
 Key management relies on key escrow instead.
 Anti-spoofing relies on he security of the escrow.